 (a) Reflowable format: the whole row of text is visible at the same time.

-Indigenous people first arrived in Australia over 60,000 years ago.
-They brought with them customs and law.
-While Indigenous customary laws varied across tribal groups, there were some common aspects.
-Customary law was part of the oral tradition and reflected Indigenous peoples' religious beliefs and their connection with the land.
-These laws were (b) Fixed format: the end of each row overflows past the edge of the viewable area, so the reader needs to scroll across to read it.
+(b) Fixed format: the end of each row overflows past the edge of the viewable area, so the reader needs to scroll across to read it.